 Conversion is not supported if multi-zone read/write splitting or Global Distributed Cache is enabled.

-If TLS connections or data flashback (PITR) is enabled, you must disable these features before you proceed.
+If TLS connections or data flashback (PITR) is enabled, you must first disable these features.

-Instances with TDE (Transparent Data Encryption) enabled can only be converted to cloud-native instances compatible with Redis 6.0 or 7.0.
-Conversion to a Redis 5.0 compatible instance is not supported for these instances.
+Instances with TDE enabled can be converted only to a cloud-native instance that is compatible with Redis 6.0 or 7.0, not Redis 5.0.

 Node type

-Only dual-replica (high availability) instances are supported.
-You must first upgrade single-replica (single-node) instances to dual-replica instances.
+Only dual-replica (high-availability) instances are supported.
+You must first upgrade single-replica (single-node) instances to dual-replica.

-After the conversion, the instance ID, endpoint, account and password, and IP whitelist settings remain unchanged.
-No data is lost from the instance.
+After the conversion, no data is lost, and the instance ID, endpoint, accounts, passwords, and IP whitelist configurations remain unchanged.

-If the original instance runs Redis 2.8 or 4.0, upgrade the instance to Redis 5.0 before you perform the conversion.
+If the original instance runs Redis 2.8 or 4.0, upgrade it to Redis 5.0 before converting.

 After a Tair (Enterprise Edition) instance is converted to the cloud-native deployment mode, its Terraform resource type changes from